lemostrash/Hacktoberfest2022/README.md

 - In the video you will learn to research which challenge suits your knowledge.
 - Good event and have fun :)
+- Be careful not to accidentally delete a pull request.